Kingvinu7/Streakz/CONTRIBUTING.md

-# Contributing to Streak Tracker
+# Contributing to Streakz

-Thank you for your interest in contributing to Streak Tracker! 🎉
+Thank you for your interest in contributing to Streakz! 🎉

 ## Development Setup